zreit/Reiseoptimierung/README.md

 ## About this project

-To get an extensive look into this project and what it does entail we would strongly recommend you to take a look in this repo's [wiki](https://github.com/zreit/Reiseoptimierung/wiki)
+To get an extensive look into this project and what it does entail we would strongly recommend you to take a look in this repo's [wiki](https://github.com/zreit/Reiseoptimierung/wiki) and our [hackster](https://www.hackster.io/aai-team-traivel/traivel-never-be-late-again-e0ecbe) entry.

 ## Navigation